 - Weight management: Should be done only by expert advice by means of diet and exercise.

-- Physiotherapy: Which mainly focuses on quadriceps strengthening exercises.
+- Physiotherapy: This mainly focuses on quadriceps strengthening exercises.

 - Pharmacotherapy: Medicines may be prescribed which will reduce the pain.
 If needed long term, adverse effects must be kept in mind.
 Over the counter pain killers, which ae medically known as NSAIDs or non-steroidal anti-inflammatory drugs act beautifully to reduce the inflammation and the pain.
 However, on long term use, they are a disaster for the kidney!